qWildManp/qWildmanp.github.io/content/design/work5.md

   caption="Level Map - Layout"
   >}}

-This is the top-down overview of the level.The expected time of the whole experience would be 10 minutes .Player will experience 3 sublevel areas: “Special Prison”,”Central Prison” and “Prison Exit”.
+This is the top-down overview of the level.The expected time of the whole level experience would be 10 minutes ,each approach will be around 5 minutes.Player will experience 3 sublevel areas: “Special Prison”,”Central Prison” and “Prison Exit”.
 Players will start from “Special Prison” and finish the level at “Prison Entrance”.
-Each sublevel experience time would be around 3 minutes.
+Each sublevel experience time would be 2 - 3 minutes.
 In this level, player will learn the interaction of **“Climb” ,”Jump”,”Interaction with button”,”Use of pole”,”Hide in Cover” and ”Danger of Security Camera”**.

 ## Legend
 {{< figure
   src="/img/portfolio/Work5/legend_1.jpg"
-  width="50%"
+  width="30%"
   type="full"
   label="Level Overview"
   >}}

 {{< figure
   src="/img/portfolio/Work5/legend_2.jpg"
-  width="50%"
+  width="30%"
   type="full"
   label="Level Overview"
   caption="Level Map - Lengend"